thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/shared-subscriptions.md

 As more clients subscribe to the shared subscription, their consumers are added to the CG as well, allowing them to share the message load.
 Likewise, when a client unsubscribes, its consumer is removed from the CG, and the group rebalances accordingly.

-This utilization of Kafka's capabilities enables enhanced performance, scalability, and reliability for shared subscriptions with APPLICATION clients in ThingsBoard MQTT Broker.
+This utilization of Kafka's capabilities enables enhanced performance, scalability, and reliability for shared subscriptions with APPLICATION clients in TBMQ.
 By leveraging Kafka's features, the system can effectively manage and distribute the workload among the subscribed clients, ensuring optimal performance and fault tolerance.